 In my recent travel tale about my solo birthday trip to Paris, I talked about the important lessons I learned.
 The greatest gift of all was getting to know me better.
 I learned to overcome travel obstacles, make new friends, try new things like city tours and new foods, and most importantly, become a better version of myself through struggle that ultimately made me a stronger person.

 Here are five things I learned from solo traveling abroad:

 Work through things as they happen and remain calm.
-If you get worked up and stressed it’s not going to change a situation that is out of your control.
+If you work yourself up and stress yourself out, it’s not going to change a situation that is out of your control.
 My first solo trip out of the US was to Medellin, Colombia during the summer of 2015.
-I remember everything seemed scary and like it was such a big deal.
+I remember everything seemed scary and such a big deal.
 For example, if a stranger tried to speak to me in Spanish, I would freeze up and not use the language.
-I had the hardest time using my second language (Spanish) and I had been studying to use it for this purpose!
-Eventually, I mellowed out but still remained in my American mindset while being there.
+I had the hardest time using my second language (Spanish) and I had studied to use it exactly for this purpose!
+Eventually, I mellowed out but still remained in my American mindset while there.

 After years of travel and living abroad in Spain, I recently returned to Medellin in 2019.
 I couldn’t believe how relaxed I was and how much I had grown.
 I was using the language without hesitation and not doubting myself like I did in 2015.
 It’s in these moments, even though it’s not the typical “instant gratification” we’re used to, that we can smile on the inside and feel good about all the travel blunders we went through to get there.
 Believe me, I did just that.
 My heart smiled and I felt so happy.

 Tip: don’t wait years to go with the flow and understand that with travel comes uncertainty– embrace it!
 Be flexible.